Port of Montreal: Port territory

 On the island of Montreal, port territory stretches along 26 km of the waterfront from the Victoria Bridge at the upstream end of the port to Pointe-aux-Trembles at the downstream end of the port.

 The port also has a terminal at Contrecoeur, on the south shore of the St. Lawrence River about 40 km downstream from Montreal.
 The port owns land along 4 km of the waterfront at Contrecoeur.
-This land will be used to increase the port's container-handling capacity once its land on the island of Montreal reaches full capacity.
+This land was intended to be used to increase the port's container-handling capacity once its land on the island of Montreal reached full capacity.

 Environment

 The Port of Montreal is a founding member of Green Marine, a voluntary environmental program for the maritime industry in Canada and the United States.
 Green Marine addresses environmental issues such as greenhouse gases, cargo residues, conflict of use (noise, dust, odours, luminous pollution), water and soil pollution prevention, and environmental leadership.
-In Green Marine's most recent progress report, on a scale of 1 to 5, where Level 5 corresponds to the highest performance rating possible, the Port of Montreal scored Level 4 for its efforts to reduce greenhouse gas emissions, and Level 5 for its efforts to reduce conflict of use and for its environmental leadership.
+In Green Marine's most recent progress report, on a scale of 1 to 5, where Level 5 corresponds to the highest performance rating possible, the Port of Montreal scored Level 4 for efforts to reduce Air emissions and greenhouse gases, and Level 5 for Community impacts, Community relations, Environmental leadership, Spill prevention and stormwater management, and Waste management.

-Under its locomotive replacement program, the port has purchased four multiple-generator – or GenSet – locomotives.
-GenSet technology reduces fuel consumption by about 50% and greenhouse gas emissions by 90% compared to traditional locomotives.

 The Montreal Port Authority manages the Boucherville Islands Archipelago, which is located at the downstream end of the port.
 The port authority is completing work to provide fish with spawning areas at several islands of the archipelago as part of an agreement with the Fisheries and Oceans Canada Fish Habitat Management Branch.
 The Coastal Fisheries Protection Act calls for the creation or improvement of habitant banks as compensation for the impact of development projects, such as the development of berths, on the environment.

 Port infrastructure and characteristics

-The Port of Montreal and the shipping channel between Montreal and Quebec City has a draft depth of 11.3 m and is capable of handling neopanamax container ships of up to 6,000 TEUs.
+The Port of Montreal and the shipping channel between Montreal and Quebec City has a draft depth of 11.3 m and is capable of handling neopanamax container ships of up to 6,700 TEUs.

 Terminals

 Container

 Container ships are completely unloaded and loaded.
 Container shipping lines calling the port include CMA CGM, Hapag-Lloyd, Maersk Line, Mediterranean Shipping Company and OOCL.

-The port has three international container terminals.
-Montreal Gateway Terminals Partnership operates two of the terminals and Termont Montreal Inc. operates the other.
-Empire Stevedoring Co.
-Ltd. operates a terminal that handles domestic containers.
+The port has five international container terminals.
+Montreal Gateway Terminals Partnership operates two of the terminals and Termont Montreal Inc. operates the others.
+QSL operates a terminal that handles domestic containers.
 These facilities cover an area of approximately 90 hectares (36 acres) and have 15 dockside gantry cranes with lifting capacities ranging from 40 to 65 tonnes, yard gantry cranes and other container-handling equipment.